AsmaaShabanNagy/High-Level-Sales-Report/README.md

 Percentage of Continent: Table visuals showing each country's sales as a percentage of their respective continent's total, unaffected by country-level slicers.

+🎨 Design & Presentation
+UI/UX Design: The entire dashboard background and layout were custom-designed using Figma to ensure a professional, modern, and user-friendly interface.

+Presentation: Our project storytelling and presentation were crafted using Gamma AI to effectively communicate insights to stakeholders.

 📂 Repository Content

 Sales Analysis.pbix: The main Power BI project file on power bi service [https://app.powerbi.com/groups/me/reports/91bacdee-ec1c-4652-9495-53dfd8a7c4b5/2fc4780039f9e52d34d1?experience=power-bi]